 A Clone is a Share that is an exact copy of the Share (or Snapshot) that it was created from, at the time that it was created.

 In Rockstor, both Shares and Snapshots can be cloned to create new Shares.

-To clone a Share, got to it’s detail screen and click on the Clone button as shown in this video.
+To clone a Share, got to it’s detail screen and click on the Clone button.

 To clone a Snapshot, see Cloning a Snapshot.